Pitso Mosimane: Al Ahly

 On 30 September 2020, Mosimane was announced to be the head coach of Al Ahly.
 He was the first non-Egyptian African to manage the club.

 On 27 November 2020, Mosimane led Al Ahly to their 9th CAF Champions league title, after winning the 2020 final against their rivals Zamalek, and to qualify to the 2020 FIFA Club World Cup, where they eventually finished in third place after beating Palmeiras on penalties.
 On 6 December 2020, he led Al Ahly to win the Egyptian Cup.
 In May 2021, he guided the football club to win the African Super Cup against RS Berkane in Doha, Qatar.

 On 17 July 2021, Al Ahly won their second CAF Champions league title under Mosimane and their 10th in total after a 3–0 win over Kaizer Chiefs in the final.
 Rory Smith argued that this eight-month tenure, in which Al Ahly won three trophies, made Mosimane one of the best managers in world football for the year.
 In December 2021, he won another African Super Cup in Qatar against Raja Casablanca.
 On 13 June 2022, Al Ahly accepted Mosimane's request to step down as their manager.

 Al-Ahli Jeddah

 On 25 September 2022, Mosimane was appointed as manager of Saudi Arabian club Al-Ahli Jeddah.
+He left in June 2023 after guiding them to promotion, and had claimed that he and his technical staff had not been paid since January.

+Al Wahda

+On 18 June 2023, shortly after his departure from Al Ahli Jeddah, Mosimane joined Abu Dhabi side Al Wahda along with his technical staff.
+Later that year, on 10 November, Al-Wahda announced the terminated of contract with Mosimane by mutual consent.

+Abha

+On 26 January 2024, Mosimane joined Saudi Arabia club Abha on a four-month contract which would take him to the end of the season.

+Esteghlal

+On 18 October 2024, Mosimane was appointed coach of Iranian club Esteghlal in the Persian Gulf Pro League.